 1945 - After World War II, Japanese occupation of Korea ends with Soviet troops occupying the north, and US troops the south.

-1953 - Armistice ends Korean War, which has cost two million lives.
+1953 - Armistice ends Korean War.

 1960s - Rapid industrial growth.

 1968 January - North Korea captures USS Pueblo, a US naval intelligence ship.

 1972 - North and South Korea issue joint statement on peaceful reunification.